A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Related Work

-In contrast to many prior methods relying on feature tracking for \lidar registration, DLIO~\cite{chen2023icra} proposes a geometric observer based approach directly performing scan-to-map alignment.
-They use an adaptive keyframe-based map and register incoming scans using Generalized ICP~\cite{chen2022ral-dlof}.
-They motion-compensate the input point cloud by constructing a piecewise-constant linear jerk and angular acceleration trajectory from the IMU measurements to estimate a per-point deskewing transform.
+In contrast to many prior methods relying on feature tracking for \lidar registration, DLIO~\cite{chen2023icra} proposes a geometric observer based approach for direct scan-to-map alignment.
+They use an adaptive keyframe-based map and register each scan using Generalized ICP.
+They motion-compensate the input scan by constructing a piecewise-constant linear jerk and angular acceleration trajectory from the IMU measurements to estimate a per-point deskewing transform.
 We show later that a much simpler motion model can still lead to improved performance in our system.
 Similarly, KISS-ICP~\cite{vizzo2023ral} is a robust \lidar-only odometry system with real-time performance across diverse robotic setups.
 They use an even simpler constant velocity motion model plus an adaptive association threshold that accounts for deviations from this simple model.
 However, when applied to quadrupeds or backpack-mounted sensors, KISS-ICP typically struggles as its constant velocity motion model inadequately represents more aggressive motions.
 We build on their scan-alignment module and integrate our new approach to consider IMU measurements, making the resulting system applicable to more challenging mapping and navigation setups.

 In sum, our contribution is a robust and accurate \lio system without any sensor-specific modeling.
 We simplify the use of IMU measurements compared to filter-based or pre-integration based approaches, avoiding precise noise calibrations, tuning, or sensor-specific configurations that may not be available or practical for all robotic platforms.
 At the same time, we still maintain on par or better than state-of-the-art performance.